The platypus is endemic to Eastern and Southern Australia and can be found in streams, rivers, mountain lakes, farm dams, and even urban waterways.

 To research and monitor platypus populations and better understand the long-term impacts of the 2019-20 summer bushfires on platypus populations in East Gippsland, in 2020 the eDNA Platypus Project was established.
 The project is facilitated by East Gippsland Landcare Network (EGLN) and EnviroDNA, funded by WIRES and Landcare Australia.

-The samples are collected by a syringe and filter method where the river water is drawn into the syringe, and then expelled back out of the syringe through a fine filter.
-This process is repeated until around 500ml river water has been expelled through the filter, and therefore sufficient DNA has been collected onto the filter.
+The samples are collected by a syringe and filter method, where the river water is drawn into the syringe and then expelled back out of the syringe through a fine filter.
+This process is repeated until around 500ml river water has been expelled through the filter and therefore sufficient DNA has been collected onto the filter.
 This process needs to be done in a sterile manner with gloves worn to prevent any sample contamination.
 The filters containing the DNA samples are then stored frozen until collected for analysis by the EnviroDNA team.

-EcoGipps citizen scientists took the spring water samples from three sites; Macalister River on Block 1, Ben Cruachan Creek on Block 4 and Avon River between Block 3 and 4.
+EcoGipps citizen scientists took the spring water samples from three sites: Macalister River on Block 1, Ben Cruachan Creek on Block 4 and Avon River between Block 3 and 4.
 The exact coordinates of these sites have been recorded to allow continuity when the Autumn water samples are taken at the same sites.

 As platypus are notoriously hard to spot, this method of DNA scanning water samples is an effective method to identify crucial data to inform about platypus populations and habitat.

-EnviroDNA has recently analysed the water samples for sites which have data for pre and post 2019-2020 bushfires, finding a significant decrease in platypus detection since the fires.
-However, these results are preliminary and for a number of the sites this spring was the first time they had been surveyed, so it is important couple the results with the upcoming autumn sampling to give a more accurate picture of the effects on platypus in East Gippsland.
+EnviroDNA has recently analysed the water samples for sites that have data for pre and post 2019-2020 bushfires, finding a significant decrease in platypus detection since the fires.
+However, these results are preliminary and for a number of the sites this spring was the first time they had been surveyed, so it is important to couple the results with the upcoming autumn sampling to give a more accurate picture of the effects on platypus in East Gippsland.

 Over 120 bird species have been spotted in and around EcoGipps, from a possible 272 species local to the area.